tubez7/tubez7/README.md

 - 👋 Hi, I’m @tubez7
 - 👀 I’m interested in music, football (the proper version), videogames, and all sorts of various things!
 I play guitar and gig regularly around the Birmingham area and beyond!
-- 🌱 I’m currently learning how to code in JavaScript with Northcoders.
+- 🌱 I graduated the Northcoders JavaScript bootcamp in April 2022.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to land my first role as a Junior Developer.
-- 📫 How to reach me: thescopeboys@hotmail.com.
+- 📫 How to reach me: richardjblack7@gmail.com.

 <!---
 tubez7/tubez7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.